stclib/STC/docs/algorithm_api.md

 STC contains many generic algorithms and loop abstactions.
 Raw loops are one of the most prominent sources for errors in C and C++ code.
 By using the loop abstractions below, your code becomes more descriptive and reduces chances of making mistakes.
-It is often easier to read and write too.
+It is generally easier to read and write too.

 ## Ranged for-loops
 <details>